[3.13] Smokemantra's Blade Blast Inquisitor - Budget Friendly - 7k+ eHP

 As I mentioned before, we can also add any Golem of our choice (of which I'd suggest Stone or Lightning) or even an extra Aura if we happen to have enough unreserved Mana.
 For example, if you are using Discipline instead of Wrath then you might be able to fit an extra 25% reservation aura, and for this I would recommend Arctic Armour, Herald of Purity/Ash or Aspect of the Avian/Cat.

 This build cannot acquire Arcane Surge by using the gem (because we don't spend Mana for our spells).
-Arcane Surge would be a very solid damage increase but if we want it we will have to acquire it through other means (Equipment, Arcane Heroism notable in a Spell Large Cluster Jewel, Watcher's Eye Zealotry affix, etc.) of which I'd recommend the Watcher's Eye option because it synergizes really well with our Ascendancy.
+Arcane Surge would be a very solid damage increase but if we want it we will have to acquire it through other means (Equipment, Arcane Heroism notable in a Spell Large Cluster Jewel, Watcher's Eye Zealotry affix, etc.)

 I'm putting Flasks before Gear because this is a fairly short section.
 During the leveling section we will also need a Mana flask, since we will probably start using EB by the time we're level 70+.